 This problem with that as a solution to get healthy water is that contaminants don't sort themselves out by size of molecule.
 Having a large molecule does not equate with 'good'.
 Having a small molecule does not equate with 'bad'.

-It is endlessly repeated on the internet that reverse osmosis is the only way to remove fluoride.
-This is not true.
+It is endlessly repeated on the internet that reverse osmosis is the only way to remove fluoride (and lots of other contaminants).
+This is quite simply untrue.
 Even many well-intentioned authors repeat this because they have seen it so many times.
-A bit more research however, will show the inaccuracy of that statement.
+Reasonable people can be in favor of reverse osmosis, but if someone tells you that RO is the 'only way' then they are either badly misinformed or not being truthful.
+A bit more research will show the inaccuracy of these sorts of statements.

 There are many disadvantages to the use of reverse osmosis in the home.
 In this list we are specifically speaking about use in the kitchen, although the concepts apply for the whole house too.